Picus-Security-Golang-Bootcamp/bitirme-projesi-Chubacabrazz/README.md

 For checking APIs, I used Postman.
+For use your url should look like <yourHost>/api/v1/picus-storeApp/

+### App has multiple endpoints to communicate, /user /cart /category etc.